Empress Ma Xiuying of Ming Dynasty — A Virtuous Queen and Her Great Love Story

 Empress Ma often made the emperor change his commands and saved countless lives.

-Hence, she was highly respected by her husband and kids, all officials and generals, and most civilians of the Ming Dynasty.
+Hence, she was highly respected by her husband, children, all officials and generals, as well as most civilians of the Ming Dynasty.

 Part of the Painting (Qingming Shang He Tu) Along the River During the Qingming Festival, Genre Painting of the Suzhou City of the Ming Dynasty by Artist Qiu Ying (1497 — 1552) — Liaoning Museum